Volvo XC90 SUV - Engines, drive & performance

 Volvo XC90 diesel engine

-The 232bhp B5 diesel engine was expected to account for around three-quarters of all new XC90 sales when it launched.
-As we’ve come to expect from Volvo diesels, it’s a smooth and quiet performer capable of getting the XC90 up to speed with relative ease.
-This makes it our pick of the range for high-mileage drivers, even if the B6 petrol's extra power makes it a bit more fun to drive.
-Though the B6 is more powerful, the diesel XC90 often feels the more urgent because of its superior pulling power.
+The 232bhp B5 diesel engine is a smooth and quiet performer capable of getting the XC90 up to speed with relative ease.
+This makes it our pick of the range for high-mileage drivers, even if the B5 (P) petrol's extra power makes it a bit more fun to drive.
+Though the B5 (P) is more powerful, the diesel XC90 often feels more urgent because of its superior pulling power.

-The 296bhp B6 is impressively economical for a powerful petrol engine but it’s still not as economical as the B5 diesel – not to mention being more expensive to buy in the first place.
-The engine is punchy and provides a strong turn of speed, taking it from 0-62mph in 6.7 seconds, but the strange, whiny noise it makes puts you off using all of its performance.
-The petrol is therefore hard to recommend unless you really want the livelier performance and can live with the higher fuel bills.
+The 296bhp B6 is impressively economical for a powerful petrol engine – it’s punchy and provides a strong turn of speed, taking it from 0-62mph in 6.4 seconds, but the strange, whiny noise from under the bonnet can put you off using all of its performance.

-The T8 Twin Engine plug-in hybrid pairs a 299bhp petrol engine with an 86bhp electric motor.
+The XC90 Recharge T8 plug-in hybrid pairs a 306bhp petrol engine with an electric motor.
 In theory, it offers an appealing combination of ultra-low emissions, excellent fuel economy and eager performance.
 We found it just as pleasant to drive as the petrol and diesel models, and by far the quickest – the combined power output of the engine and electric motor makes it the most powerful XC90.

 All the engines are incredibly quiet until you accelerate hard – and even then the diesel sounds reasonably cultured rather than rattly.
 The petrol is similarly smooth and quiet, but the four-cylinder whine sounds unusual in a car this size.
-At the moment, the petrol and diesel XC90s available in the UK are four-wheel-drive only, however a 190bhp front-wheel-drive diesel model could possibly be added to the range in the future.
+At the moment, the petrol and diesel XC90s available in the UK are four-wheel-drive only.